jasonmacduffie/Nephelai/README.md

 *   **Soul color:** Green core, with floods of red
 *   **Intelligence:** Mortal-like

 Blood Monstrosity is a disease that spreads through contact with the blood of the infected.
 The time between contracting the disease and fatality varies between 24 hours and 1 week, but unless it's cured the infected spontaneously dies.
 Between transmission and death, the infected feels a sense of euphoria but is actually rapidly weakening.
-Regardless of whether the infected died spontaneously due to the disease, or if their death was externally caused, the infected person rises again as a Blood Monster with immense strength and an appetite for blood.
-While Blood Monsters continue to retain the intelligence and memories they held in life, it is polluted by an insatiable hunger for the blood of mortals.
-They do not age, and by external appearances look as they did in life with several changes: sharpened carnivorous teeth, pale skin, and red irises.
-Blood Monsters are able to withstand open sunlight, but it weakens them significantly and they are vulnerable to elemental sunlight damage.
+Regardless of whether the infected died spontaneously due to the disease, or if their death was externally caused, the infected person rises again as a Blood Monster with physical and mental alterations.

+* They gain immense strength.
+* If they do not feed on the blood of mortals, they die.
+* They mostly appear as they did in life, but with sharpened carnivorous teeth, sharpened and hardened fingernails, pale skin, and red irises.
+* They do not age.
+* They are able to withstand the sunlight of dawn and dusk, but they are vulnerable to elemental sunlight attacks and quickly die when exposed to the high sun.
+* They can regenerate quickly from superficial wounds, by means of their blood congealing around the wound to form a barrier.
+* They retail the intelligence and memories they held in life.
+* Their minds are polluted by the insatiable hunger for the blood of mortals.
+* They are terrified of garlic, mirrors, and holy symbols of the Agathoi.
+This is completely psychological, and these objects do not physically harm or weaken them.

+Due to their regenerative abilities, the clearest ways to defeat a Blood Monster are to impale them through the heart with a sufficiently large object (such as a wooden stake), decapitating them, or exposing them to the high sun.
+Blood Monsters are aggressive physical combatants who may wield melee weapons, or otherwise use their teeth, fists, and claws.
 The Archon Eovumid is the original source of all Blood Monsters.

 #### Liches